-What we would recommend is buying a mattress the size of one’s bed.
-In another word, choose a mattress size to fit your bed snugly.
-Contemporary sizes for memory bed surfaces range from twin to Queen sizes.
+What we would recommend is buying a mattress the size of one's bed.
+In another word, choose a size to fit your bed snugly.
+Contemporary sizes range from twin to Queen sizes.

-Watch out for memory foams that come with a CertiPUR-US sticker.
+Watch out for polyurethane foams that come with a CertiPUR-US sticker.
 This would certify the foam mattress has met the CertiPUR-US standard (or similar standards) for testing for specific toxins.
-A mattress with one means it is not made of ozone layer-depleters, mercury and lead and other heavy metals, and flame retardants that are PBDE-based.

-Generally, memory beds offer the best motion resistance among all mattress types.
+Generally, they offer the best motion resistance among all mattress types.

 If sleeping together, for example, a mattress that offers less motion transfer across the bed is preferable, especially important when partners have different styles of sleeping and sleeping habits.